jonaprieto/specs/src/architecture/layers/resources.md

 A similar approach can be used to compute a set of shielded `ptx`s simultaneously, for some potential efficiency gain.

 #### Differences between Shielded and Transparent Partial Transactions
-Transparent `ptx`s are shielded `ptx`s for which we preserve the plaintext input and output Resources (or pointers to it).
+Transparent `ptx`s are shielded `ptx`s for which we verifiably preserve the plaintext input and output Resources (or pointers to it).
 This way, validation of Predicates can happen at any time against the plaintext Resources.

 They can still be encrypted for specific recipients.